 On this page

-The state government has introduced a contribution fee for families on 457 visas whose children attend public schools in South Australia.
+A contribution fee applies for families on 457 visas whose children attend public schools in South Australia.

 This amount is charged for the eldest child in a family, with the fees for all siblings attracting a 10% discount.